Contributions on complexity bounds for Deterministic Partially Observed Markov Decision Process: Formulation of es

 The optimization criterion of Problem~\eqref{eq:dpomdp_general_formulation} is given by Equation~\eqref{eq:dpomdp_gen_obj}.
-In this paper, we only consider the minimization of the expected value in the finite horizon case.

 We now detail the constraints of the optimization Problem~\eqref{eq:dpomdp_general_formulation}.
 First, Equation~\eqref{eq:dpomdp_gen_initialisation} is the \emph{initialization} constraint.
 As the initial state is not fully known, we instead use the probability distribution $\belief_0 \in \Delta\np{\XX}$ of the initial state of the system for the initialization.
 Second, Equation~\eqref{eq:dpomdp_gen_dynamics_def} is called the \emph{state evolution} equation of the system.
 It is defined thanks to the dynamics which describe the evolution of the states of the controlled dynamical system.
 Third, Equations~\eqref{eq:dpomdp_gen_ini_observation_def} and~\eqref{eq:dpomdp_gen_observation_def} define the \emph{observations} of the system available at each time step.
-Fourth, Equation~\eqref{eq:dpomdp_gen_control_adm} is called the \emph{admissibility constraints}: it defines which controls can be applied at each time step.
-Note that the proper formulation of the admissibility constraints should contain an added quantification, ``$\forall \omega \in \Omega$'', which we omit in this paper as the set $\Omega$ is finite, and we can always assume that $\PP\np{\omega} > 0$ for all $\omega \in \Omega$.
-Finally, Equation~\eqref{eq:dpomdp_gen_nonanticipativity} is the \emph{non-anticipativity} constraint: it defines the information available to the decision maker before choosing a control at each time step.
+Fourth, Equation~\eqref{eq:dpomdp_gen_control_adm} is called the \emph{admissibility constraints equation}: it defines which controls can be applied at each time step.
+Note that the proper formulation of the admissibility constraints should contain an added quantification, ``$\forall \omega \in \Omega$'', which we omit in this paper as the set~$\Omega$ is finite and the probability~$\PP$ has full support ($\PP\np{\omega} > 0$ for all $\omega \in \Omega$).
+Equation~\eqref{eq:dpomdp_gen_nonanticipativity} is the \emph{nonanticipativity} constraint: it defines the information available to the decision maker before choosing a control at each time step.
 As all sets $\Omega$, $\XX$, $\UU$ and $\OO$ are assumed to be finite by Assumption~\ref{assumpt:pomdp_finite_sets}, all mappings with domain $\Omega$ are random variables and Equation~\eqref{eq:dpomdp_gen_obj} is well defined because $\costfunct_{\timeindex}$ and $\finalcost$ takes their values in $\RR \cup \na{+\infty}$, hence the optimization Problem~\eqref{eq:dpomdp_general_formulation} is well defined.